vmware/PowerCLI-Example-Scripts/README.md

 * The script should be easy to read and understand
 * Place user-defined variables towards the top of the script
 ### Modules
-* The module file (PSM1) should contain only functions.
-A module manifest file (PSD1) should also be created and included.
+* The module file, PSM1, should contain only functions.
+A module manifest file, PSD1, should also be created and included.
 A module formatting file (format.ps1xml) is desirable but not a requirement.
 * Use only standard verbs
 ### Security
 * Usage of PowerShell’s strict mode is preferred, but not required.